Patthecat249/automated-openshift-installation/ansible/02-install-and-configure-image-registry-vm/README.md

 # Execute Playbook to configure the load-balancer
 cd $mypath/git/automated-openshift-installation/ansible/02-install-and-configure-image-registry-vm/ && ansible-playbook 02-playbook-configure-registry-vm.yaml

-# Proceed with the Next Step "Install-Bastion-Host-VM"
+# Proceed with the Next Step "Mirror the Red Hat Registry into local-Registry"
 ```

 ## Mirror the Red Hat Registry into local-Registry